RNA-FRETools/MASH-FRET/README.md

 ```
 git clone https://github.com/RNA-FRETools/MASH-FRET.git
 ```
-Within Matlab add MASH-FRET to you path by going to `Home → Set Path → Add with Subfolders`
+Within Matlab, add MASH-FRET to you path by going to `Home → Set Path → Add with Subfolders`

 **Note:** *MASH-FRET is tested to run under Matlab version R2011a and above*

 ## Documentation

-For information about the different modules in MASH-FRET please visit our [Wiki page](https://github.com/RNA-FRETools/MASH-FRET/wiki).
+For information about the different modules of MASH-FRET please visit our [Wiki page](https://github.com/RNA-FRETools/MASH-FRET/wiki).
+The documentation is under continuous development.
+If you have any questions, do not hesitate to contact us at rnafretools@chem.uzh.ch.

 ## Getting involved